 Pre-Plan the meal that you will have when you return home from your trip.

 - Buy frozen pizzas in advance, so that when you return, you have an easy meal that is ready to go.
 Everyone can unpack and sort dirty laundry while the pizzas are in the oven.

 - Do take-out.
 My husband’s favorite memory from his childhood road trips was the take-out pizza night they would have upon return from their trip.

 14) Pre-plan one back-to-work-or-school outfit

 Finally, make sure that everyone involved has at least one clean outfit for returning back to work or school on the day following the end of your trip.

-I hope these road trip tips help!!
-If you can’t do all of these steps, I think you’ll find that even doing some of them will help make your trip less stressful before, during, and after.
+If you can’t do all of these road trip tips, I think you’ll find that even doing some of them will help make your trip less stressful before, during, and after.

 Ken and I are heading out to Tacoma, Washington (see the Washington Coast, here) in a few days and I think we are just about ready to go, thanks to following this schedule.